Horses

 Kim, CHC President

 100_foxy.jpgFoxy is our 13.3hh teaching pony.
 She is a great confidence builder, a very smooth ride for a pony and very lovable.
-The picture on the right is Foxy and a CHC girl waiting to begin a trail ride for the Trust & Trails Unit -summer of '07.
+The picture on the right is Foxy and a CHClub #1 girl waiting to begin a trail ride for the Trust & Trails Unit -summer of '07.

 Foxy Lady as been around!

 She is actually a BLM mustang from Nevada!
-She was first rescued and trained by a boy and then through several others until a CHC girl bought her.
+She was first rescued and trained by a boy and then through several others until a CHClyb #1 girl bought her for showing.
 When she outgrew Foxy we bought her, but not till after the both of them were very successful in showing (1st & 2nd place) at the state level.
 Foxy has also been in the Mid-West Horse Fair representing the BLM mustangs with her co-owner and the Mustang Pride club.

 She is our main CHC horse because she is great with beginners.
 She is patient, forgiving, tries to please, yet a bit lazy, so the rider needs to use the right cues accurately and energetically.

 Foxy is smart, sometimes too smart.
-When the CHC girls are practicing an exercise, by the 3rd time Foxy does it without their cues!
-When I use her for a regular lesson horse, sometimes I literally spell out what I want because she listens to my voice commands so well.
+When the CHC girls are practicing an exercise, by the 3rd time Foxy does it without the cues!
+When I use her for a regular lesson horse, sometimes I literally spell out what I want because she listens to my voice commands so well she does what I ask before the student has a chance to do the asking!
+Lol!

 Her one fault, like many mustangs, is she gets very nervous when it's very, very windy and gusty so we just don't use her when it's like this outside.